Torrente, the Dumb Arm of the Law

-Torrente, the Dumb Arm of the Law (Torrente, el brazo tonto de la ley) (Note: The Spanish original title is a parody of Cobra, el brazo fuerte de la ley, the title under which the 1986 Sylvester Stallone-starred film Cobra was theatrically released in Spain.) is a 1998 Spanish dark comedy film written and directed by Santiago Segura, who stars as José Luis Torrente, a racist, sexist, homophobic, xenophobic, and fascist former police agent.
-Characterized by its deliberately cartoonish humor, it proved to be a massive box office hit, and Torrente became part of Spanish contemporary popular culture.
+Torrente, the Dumb Arm of the Law (Torrente, el brazo tonto de la ley) (Note: The Spanish original title is a parody of Cobra, el brazo fuerte de la ley, the title under which the 1986 Sylvester Stallone-starred film Cobra was theatrically released in Spain.) is a 1998 Spanish dark comedy film written and directed by Santiago Segura, who stars as José Luis Torrente, a racist, sexist, homophobic, xenophobic, and fascist former police officer.
+Characterized by its deliberately cartoonish humor, it proved to be a massive box office hit, and Torrente became part of contemporary Spanish popular culture.

 This film won two Goya Awards and it became the highest-grossing film in the history of Spanish cinema, later surpassed by its sequel, Torrente 2: Misión en Marbella.
 It also launched the Torrente film series by Santiago Segura, who directed the sequel, the third (Torrente 3: El protector), the fourth (Torrente 4: Lethal Crisis) and fifth (Torrente 5: Operación Eurovegas) films.